Last updated 10 May 2022

-- the harm suffered by anyone because of the offence
+the harm suffered by anyone because of the offence

-Police must tell the child about the process and consequences if they do not participate properly.
-Police then refer the matter to the chief executive of the Department of Justice and Attorney-General, who, in practice, is a youth justice officer with responsibility for restorative justice processes.
+> Police must tell the child about the process and consequences if they do not participate properly.
+Police then refer the matter to the chief executive of the Department of Child Safety, Youth and Women who, in practice, delegates to a youth justice officer with responsibility for restorative justice processes.

-The restorative justice process is to be a conference (s 31(2) Youth Justice Act) or, in specific circumstances, an alternative diversion program.
+> The restorative justice process is to be a conference (s 31(2) Youth Justice Act) or, in specific circumstances, an alternative diversion program.
 A conference is a formal meeting organised by an accredited convenor.
 It aims to allow a child who has committed an offence and other concerned people to consider or deal with the offending in a way that is of benefit to all concerned (s 33 Youth Justice Act).
 Those entitled to be present are (s 34 Youth Justice Act):

-- the child and at the child’s request:
+> - the child and at the child’s request: